nooptr/flux-react-example/README.md

 The [Flux](http://facebook.github.io/flux) and [React](http://facebook.github.io/react) websites are great resources for getting started.

-Read the blog post announcing Flux: ["An Application Architecture for React"](http://facebook.github.io/react/blog/2014/05/06/flux.html), then read more about the [Flux architecture](http://facebook.github.io/flux/docs/overview.html) and a [TodoMVC tutorial](http://facebook.github.io/flux/docs/todo-list.html) explaining the structure of the files in this folder.
-After you feel comfortable with the TodoMVC example, you may be interested in the [Chat App example](../flux-react-example), which is more complex.
+Read the blog post announcing Flux: ["An Application Architecture for React"](http://facebook.github.io/react/blog/2014/05/06/flux.html), then read more about the [Flux architecture](http://facebook.github.io/flux/docs/overview.html) and a [Todo tutorial](http://facebook.github.io/flux/docs/todo-list.html) explaining the structure of the files in this folder.

 ## Running